M1 vs. Robinhood Comparison Review

 M1 Finance vs. Robinhood—Overview

 M1 Finance is a free DIY robo-advisor.
-You can choose from thousands of stocks and exchange traded funds.
+You can choose from thousands of stocks and exchange traded funds to invest.
 Each portfolio you create is composed of specific investments, in the percentages you choose.
 M1 calls each portfolio a pie, with the specific funds or stocks considered slices of pie.
-You can customize an investment “pie” of up to 100 slices.
+You can customize an M1 Investment pie with up to 100 slices.

 If you prefer a pre-made pie of investments, M1 Finance also offers pre-designed portfolio pies created for specific investment needs (like retirement).
 Or you can focus on specific options like, socially responsible investments or a pre-designed stock and bond portfolio.